Our SISTERS

 Pat Brockman

 After 65 years of ministry that took her from teaching at Ursuline Academy to helping chronicle the life of the New Jerusalem Community, Sister Pat now resides at Mt.
 Notre Dame Health Center.
 During her first year there, she published a sold-out book of poetry about St. Angela called Angela's Promise.
+She received her PhD from the Union Institute and University.
+Her experiences led her to provide spiritual renewal opportunities through retreats.
+She published a book called The Community Dream: Awakening Tribal Consciousness.
+Pat’s presence at Mt.
+Notre Dame provides prayers and support for the community and her friends.

 Sister Lucia Castellini